Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 Barbecue at Sycamore Cove Beach, Malibu - Roads and Destinations

-Barbecue on a beach | Point Mugu State Park, California
+Sycamore Cove Beach – one of a few places near Malibu to have a beach bonfire | Point Mugu State Park, California

-Weekend Getaway at Sycamore Cove Beach
+Family Weekend Getaway at Sycamore Cove Beach

 So we let go of this idea until one day somebody through somebody learned about Sycamore Cove Beach.